 However, it must be admitted that caste and gender have never been too oppressive for people who joined the stream of Bhakti Movement.
 When the Western influence and English education allowed new breeze to blow across our land, a transformation in creative writing began in a big way.
 People went back to epic heroes and heroines as well as historical personalities.
 Sri Aurobindo finds this a great help for the creative artist who is interested in conveying a message to the audience.

-A frail thing, though a gracious.
+A small gift, though a gracious.
 He’s creator

 “He’s creator / Who greatly handles great material.”
 India’s classical myths and legends provide great material.